AzozzALFiras/SileoRepo/README.md

 # SileoRepo
 Support Source for Sileo Store

-# Go to setings repo
+# Go to settings sources

 ### searching for Packages File Compression